observablehq/plot/README.md

 * **fontVariant** - the [font variant](https://developer.mozilla.org/en-US/docs/Web/CSS/font-variant); defaults to normal
 * **fontWeight** - the [font weight](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight); defaults to normal
 * **rotate** - the rotation in degrees clockwise; defaults to 0
-* **anchor** - the anchor point—if the text is not bound to a scale; any of: top, bottom, left, right and combinations thereof such as top-left; defaults to the center of the chart
+* **anchor** - the anchor point—if the text is not bound to a scale; any of: top, bottom, left, right and combinations thereof such as top-left; defaults to the center of the plot or of the facet
 * **x** - number of pixels to the right relative to the anchor point
 * **y** - number of pixels to the bottom relative to the anchor point